-For the three samples in this Survey, a few laboratories using LC-MS/MS did not report values within the acceptable range (within 25% of the target value), which is likely due to issues with calibration, variable sensitivity of the measurement procedures at low concentrations of 25-OH-D2 (eg, <5 ng/mL), or due to concomitant detection of the C3-epimer of 25-OH D3.
-It is recommended that laboratories performing LC-MS/MS assays that did not obtain acceptable results consider the use of reference materials from National Institute of Standards and Technology

-(ie, NIST SRM 972a) to confirm accurate calibration of their measurement procedures or consider the use of a chromatographic method that can resolve the 3-epimer in the analysis.
+For the three samples in this Survey, many laboratories using LC-MS/MS did not report values within the acceptable range (within 25% of the target value), which is likely due to issues with calibration. variable sensitivity of the measurement procedures at low concentrations of 25-OH-D2 (eq. <5 ng/mL), or due to concomitant detection of the C3-epimer of 25-OH D3.
+It is recommended that laboratories performing LC-MS/MS assays that did not obtain acceptable results consider the use of reference materials from National Institute of Standards and Technology (ie, NIST SRM 972a) to confirm accurate calibration of their measurement procedures or consider the use of a chromatographic method that can resolve the 3-epimer in the analysis.
 Note that the CDC Reference Laboratory's assigned values for total 25-OH vitamin D concentrations include only the sum of 25-OH vitamin D2 and 25-OH vitamin D3 concentrations, and do not include the measured concentration of 3-epimer of 25-OH vitamin D3.
-Although the 3-epimer was in fairly low concentration in all the three samples (5.6 ng/mL in ABVD-07, 0.9 ng/mL in ABVD-08, and 2.1 ng/mL in ABVD-09 as measured by the CDC Reference Laboratory), laboratories using LC-MS/MS procedures that do not separate it from 25-OH vitamin D3 would tend to have a slightly high bias on both their total 25-OH vitamin D and 25-OH vitamin D3 compared to the CDC Reference Laboratory's established target values.
+Although the 3-epimer was in fairly low concentration in all the three samples (1.7 ng/mL in ABVD-10, 2.6 ng/mL in ABVD-11, and 1.4 ng/mL in ABVD-12 as measured by the CDC Reference Laboratory), laboratories using LC MS/MS procedures that do not separate it from 25-OH vitamin D3 would tend to have a slightly high bias on both their total 25-OH vitamin D and 25-OH vitamin D3 compared to the CDC Reference Laboratory's established target values.
+The fact that the expected concentrations for LC-MS/MS methods that do not resolve the 3-epimer (i.e., 18.5 ng/mL, 36.8 ng/mL, and 14.8 ng/mL for ABVD-10, ABVD-11, and ABVD-12, respectively) are very close to the observed mean concentrations in the Survey suggests that most of the LC-MS/MS assays do not resolve the 3-epimer.
+The biases observed for 25-OH vitamin D2 are most likely due to calibration.